Tongue rolling: Genetics

 Prevalence in human populations varies between 65% and 81%.

-There is no statically significant sexual dimorphism in this trait.
-A 1940 study by Alfred Sturtevant analyzed 282 people of mostly European ancestry. and observed that 67.1% of females and 62.9% of males could roll their tongues, and the remaining could not do it.
+There is no statistically significant sexual dimorphism in this trait.
+A 1940 study by Alfred Sturtevant analyzed 282 people of mostly European ancestry and observed that 67.1% of females and 62.9% of males could roll their tongues, and the remaining could not do it.
 A 1980 study with 992 people also found similar percentages, in 66.84% of females and 63.7% of males possessing the ability.

 In some cases, the ability can be learned by practice, more easily by children, but also by adults.
 For this reason, studies should allow time for individuals to learn this and other abilities.
 This also indicates that it's not a simple hereditary trait, and there are other factors involved.

 In the first paper about this trait as a genetic trait, Sturtevant concluded that the ability "is conditioned at least in part by heredity", and suggests that "it is possible, though not proved, that ability to turn up the edges of the tongue may be due to a single dominant gene, with the fairly frequent occurrence of additional complications".
 These findings, however, have been questioned.

 Several twin studies on the issue have been conducted.
 A 1952 study involving 33 pairs of identical twins found that 21% of them were discordant - that is, one of the twins had the ability and the other did not.
 A 1971 study found that identical twins were 18% discordant, and 22% of non-identical twins were discordant, concluding that "hereditary factors strongly influences tongue rolling ability".
 However, a 1975 found that identical twins were 28% discordant, while 31% of non-identical twins were discordant, and concluded that identical twins were no more likely than fraternal twins to both have the same phenotype for tongue rolling.

 One explanation for the pattern is that the trait has incomplete penetrance.
 That is, not every individual with the genes can express the trait.